Netomize/HTTP-Basma/README.md

 # Release

 Netomize ships a Windows x64 compiled version of the public code in this repo.
+Moreover, the [majestic 1-million HTTP-Basma fingerprints CSV File - data set](https://github.com/Netomize/HTTP-Basma/releases/download/v1.0/majestic_1_million_http_basma_fingerprints_csv.zip) is shipped in the first release.

 # Third-party libraries used